continuousphp/continuous-dev-environment/README.md

 ### preparation :

 prepare your hosted zone in Route 53.
 Create you certificate for your base domaine
 (you can add a wildcard subdomain) : https://aws.amazon.com/fr/certificate-manager/

-Create cloudformation user and S3 bucket for cloud formation template.
+Create cloudformation user and S3 bucket for cloud formation template using the init stack.

-See
+Deploy manually the `init.yml` stack in order to have `cloudformation` user that you will use to deploy the local environement, and the `cloudformation-cloud9-role` use by cloudformation service during the deployment.

 ### create local environment